vernersgrikitis/registration/README.md

-# RegistrationApplication
+# Elegant Enrollment Enactment System

-## RESTful API
+## An Exceptional RESTful API Realized with Cutting-Edge Technology

-### Technology used:

-- Spring Boot

-- Lombok

-- Docker

-- MongoDB

-- Websocket

-- Stomp

-- Swagger documentation

-- JWT Security

-- Postman,

-- Unit tests
+### Technological Components Used:

+- Spring Boot: The robust foundation upon which our application is built, ensuring unparalleled performance and scalability.

+- Lombok: Employing the magic of Lombok to streamline and simplify Java code, enhancing maintainability and readability.

+- Docker: Embracing containerization via Docker to ensure seamless deployment and system isolation.

+- MongoDB: Harnessing the power of MongoDB, a NoSQL database, to store and manage data with unparalleled flexibility.

+- Websocket: Employing Websocket technology to establish real-time, bidirectional communication channels for dynamic interactions.

+- Stomp Protocol: Implementing the Stomp protocol to facilitate efficient, asynchronous communication in conjunction with Websocket.

+- Swagger Documentation: Leveraging Swagger for comprehensive and interactive API documentation, ensuring clarity and ease of use.

+- JWT Security: Employing JSON Web Tokens (JWT) to fortify the security of our application, safeguarding user data and interactions.

+- Unit Tests: Implementing rigorous unit testing to validate the robustness and correctness of our application.

 ### You can:

-- Register(with firstname, lastname, email, password).

-- Login (with email and password)

-- Authorize with a token which you can get by Register or Login

-- Add image

-- Get an image

-- Delete image

-- Delete your profile

-- You can run a custom StompClient, connect to a server and get notice messages about changes you make.
+- User Registration: The ability to register with a rich set of user information, including first name, last name, email, and password, ensuring a personalized experience.

+- User Login: A secure login mechanism utilizing email and password credentials, providing access to the application's features.

+- Token-Based Authorization: Authorization facilitated through token acquisition, attainable via registration or login, ensuring controlled access to functionalities.

+- Image Upload: Empowering users to upload images, enabling personalized content and experiences.

+- Image Retrieval: Accessing uploaded images, making it effortless to view and utilize stored content.

+- Image Deletion: The capability to remove uploaded images, allowing for content management and cleanup.

+- Profile Deletion: The option to delete user profiles when needed, ensuring data privacy and management.

+- Real-time Notifications: Enabling custom StompClients to establish connections with the server and receive instant notifications regarding any modifications made within the system.